statds/ifods2024/static_info/home.md

 the Journal of Data Science.

-As a follow-up of this Forum，we warmly invite submissions for a special issue of Journal of Data Science titled “New Frontiers of Data Science: Honoring Prof. Xizhi Wu’s Impact and Vision.”
+As a follow-up of this Forum, we warmly invite submissions for a special issue of Journal of Data Science titled “New Frontiers of Data Science: Honoring Prof. Xizhi Wu’s Impact and Vision.”